-Fyodor Dostoevsky was born on October 30, 1821 in Moscow, Russian Empire.
+In 1837, Maria Feodorovna Dostoyevskaya died from consumption.
+Fyodor at the time of his mother’s death was only 16 years old.
+The father decided to send Fyodor and Mikhail to St. Petersburg.
 Dostoevsky’s father dreamed, and even insisted that his two eldest sons entered the Engineering College and received a profession of engineers.
 But Fyodor and Mikhail didn’t want.
 They were fascinated by literature.
 Finally, they both became writers.

 At the age of 36 Dostoevsky married for the first time.
 At that time Maria Dmitrievna Isaeva was the widow of his friend.
 In 1864, Maria died of tuberculosis, but Fyodor continued to take care of her son from her first marriage.

 In 1867 Fyodor married for the second time.
 Anna Snitkina was young, cute and good stenographer.
 She was 20 years old, and he was 45.
-They had four children (Sofia, Lubov, Fyodor and Alexei).
+They had four children (Sofia, Lyubov, Fyodor and Alexei).
 Sofia died a few months after birth, and Alex died at the age of 3.
 Fyodor continued his father’s work and became a writer, too.

 Fyodor Dostoevsky died on January 28, 1881 in St. Petersburg, Russian Empire.
 He made a huge contribution to Russian literature.

 – Alexander Pushkin was undoubtedly the writer’s favorite poet.
 Fyodor knew almost all of his works by heart.
 A year before his death, he gave a speech at the opening of the monument to Pushkin in Moscow.